DATA PROTECTION AND PRIVACY NOTICE

 Sharing personal data

 Your personal data will be treated as strictly confidential.
-Your name, or email address will only be shared with other members of the Group in order to carry out a specific service such as minutes of meetings.
-Every effort is made to ensure that emails are sent to ‘blind’ addresses.
+Every effort is made to ensure that emails are sent as blind copies..

 Your information is not shared with third parties.
 If we wish to use any personal information for a new purpose, (such as crediting you for a photograph or newsletter article) we will seek your consent prior to doing so.